FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Pressing F5 will show all of the exits on a given screen, highlighting how expansive the game can be (right).

 Where you find items is also a little scattershot.
 Some require logical thought or observation but even if you know what you want, it can be hard to position your character in the right spot to access it.
-The troop will always run everywhere - which is mostly welcome - but there are occasions where the right spot is frustrating to get to.
-When you are, an icon will appear on the lower right indicating whether you can look at, pick up, talk or interact with whatever's in front of you.
+The troop will always run everywhere - which is mostly welcome given the large area to explore - but there are occasions where the right spot to interact with anything is frustrating to get to.
+When you are, an icon will appear on the lower right indicating whether you can look at, pick up, talk or generally interact with whatever's in front of you.
 A quick tap of the Shift key will perform that action.
 Should you wish to use an item with it, press Enter instead.
-Perhaps due to the cut-down vision, some items are found on the bodies of defeated aliens.
-It's a good technique to limit how and when you have access to a given object, but it happens a little too often that it feels a little lazy.
+Perhaps due to the cut-down vision, some items are found on the bodies of defeated aliens almost as if its a last resort used to introduce them at the correct time.
+It's a good technique to limit how and when you have access to a given object, but it happens a little too often that it feels somewhat lazy.

 But lazy isn't a word you'd use to describe the game overall.
 It is surprisingly large and expansive, with each screen lovingly crafted and thought out.
-There is nothing broken about its programming or game design making it surprisingly polished considering its production issues.
-The pixelated visuals have certainly dated by 2000s standards, but gameplay wise it's a little timeless.
-I would even say that Codename Hellsquad is a hidden gem and a must-have for Amiga CD owners.
+There is nothing broken about its programming or game design making it surprisingly polished considering its small team and production issues.
+The pixelated visuals were certainly dated by 2000s standards, but gameplay wise I find it to be timeless.
+I would even christen Codename Hellsquad as a hidden gem and a must-have for Amiga CD owners.
 Highly recommended.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses WinUAE with the Amiga Workbench to emulate the Amiga game.
 Manual included.
 Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.